layer5io/layer5/collections/_blogs/2020-04-26-getting-started-with-mesheryctl.md

 Once you do `mesheryctl start`

-Meshery will pull it’s adapters & latest docker images.
-Meshery will also detect your kube configuration & will let you know if the kubernetes is running.
+Meshery will pull its adapters & latest docker images.
+Meshery will also detect your Kube configuration & will let you know if the Kubernetes is running.

 It will run it’s Client-UI on port-9081 and will let you select the providers before you can start managing your service meshes with this powerful little boy.